 Soon after I moved from Russia to the USA I discovered professional colored pencils.
 They were so different from anything I used before that for the next few years I was fully immersed in this new (for me) medium.
 To this day, colored pencils are my favorite drawing tools, nothing can beat them.
 This wonderful medium allows me to draw practically anywhere, in any interval of time, and requires almost for setup or cleaning.

 Pen and ink is another medium that came into my life rather unexpectedly.
 At one point, I found myself without any drawing tools except for a felt pen and an odd block of paper.
 So I started doodling with a pen, somehow moved from really short lines to dots, and liked the result so much I decided to stick with those dots.
 Weeks later I learned that it’s an actual technique with a name – pointillism, a.k.a stippling.
 I still love lines as a form of creative expression, so my artworks with pen and ink marks feature a combination of pointillism and line drawing.
 Pen and ink is also responsible for my interest in experiments with textured backgrounds with tissue paper and eventually expanding into mixed media.

-I also enjoy working with China markers, charcoal, pastel pencil, oil pastel, and will gladly try any other dry medium or at least something that does not involve waiting for paint to dry.
+I also enjoy working with China markers, charcoal, pastel pencil, oil pastel, and will gladly try any other dry medium or at least something that does not involve constraints of drying time.
 Each one has its own unique qualities.
 But no matter what I use, the creative process itself and numerous opportunities to catch fleeting beauty keep me forever fascinated.